hiphapa/blogs.snap-ci.com/_drafts/2015-03-25-snap-containers.md

 Snap is a hosted Continuous Integration and Delivery service that allows users to setup their build pipelines for repositories hosted on [GitHub](https://github.com).
 We provide users with virtual machines that run these builds.

 Users that setup the builds expect their builds to start as soon as they push their code to GitHub.
 In order to achieve this goal, we make sure that our build machines are always prepared and ready to build as soon as we receive any build requests from GitHub.
 These build machines should also be identical to each other and should include the latest languages, databases and libraries required by the wide customer base that Snap has.
-We also need to run a sustainable business so it should be easy to run and maintain these build machines without incurring a significant hardware cost.
+We also need to run a sustainable business so it should be easy to run and maintain them without incurring a significant hardware cost.

 While virtualization technologies like [vmware](http://www.vmware.com/), [virtualbox](https://www.virtualbox.org/) and [Xen](http://www.xenproject.org/) provide full virtualization and can run multiple operating systems and different kernel versions, containers on the other hand use a single Linux kernel and therefore can run only Linux.
 All containers share the same kernel.
 It does not have the overhead of a true hypervisor, it is very fast, light and efficient.